nesi/support-docs/docs/General/Announcements/Transitioning_to_Maui_-_Everything_you_need_to_Know.md

 authentication](https://support.nesi.org.nz/hc/en-gb/articles/360000203075-Setting-Up-Two-Factor-Authentication).

-If using two factor authentication, then you will be ready to log on to the NeSI lander node, then to jump to a Maui login node.
+If using two factor authentication, then you will be ready to log on to the NeSI lander node, then to jump to a Māui login node.

--   To log on to Maui, follow the instructions [here](https://support.nesi.org.nz/hc/en-gb/articles/360000161315-Logging-in-to-the-HPCs).
+-   To log on to Māui, follow the instructions [here](https://support.nesi.org.nz/hc/en-gb/articles/360000161315-Logging-in-to-the-HPCs).

 Other Important Information